jboss-developer/jboss-eap-quickstarts/cdi-stereotype/README.md

-cdi-stereotype: Example Using CDI-stereotype.
+cdi-stereotype: Example Using CDI Stereotype.
 =================================================================================
 Author: Ievgen Shulga
 Level: Intermediate
-Technologies: JPA,JSF,EJB
+Technologies: JPA, JSF, EJB
-Summary: Demonstrates using cdi-stereotype for logging and auditing
+Summary: The `cdi-stereotype` quickstart demonstrates how to apply CDI stereotypes to beans to encapsulate CDI interceptor bindings and CDI alternatives.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

+The `cdi-stereotype` quickstart is an extension of the [cdi-interceptors](../cdi_interceptors/README.md) quickstart and demonstrates how to use a CDI stereotype.
 A stereotype is an annotation, annotated `@Stereotype`, that packages several other annotations.
-This quickstart is an extension of the `cdi-interceptors` quickstart and demonstrates how to use a CDI stereotype.
 Stereotypes allow a developer to declare common metadata for beans in a central place.
-A stereotype is an annotation, annotated `@Stereotype`, that packages several other annotations.

 In this example, the stereotype encapsulates the following :

-* All beans with this stereotype inherit the following interceptor bindings: @Logging and @Audit
+* All beans with this stereotype inherit the following interceptor bindings: `@Logging` and `@Audit`
 * All beans with this stereotype are alternatives

-Quickstart defines stereotype with 2 interceptors bindings (`@Logging` and `@Audit`) to be inherited by all beans with that stereotype.
+This quickstart defines stereotype with 2 interceptors bindings (`@Logging` and `@Audit`) to be inherited by all beans with that stereotype.
 It also indicates that all beans to which it is applied are `@Alternatives`.
 An alternative stereotype lets us classify beans by deployment scenario.
-Arquillian tests added in cdi-interceptors quickstart.
+Arquillian tests added in [cdi-interceptors](../cdi_interceptors/README.md) quickstart.

 System requirements
 -------------------